Italy - Geography

 Italy is marked by its mountain ranges, in particular, the Alps which act as a northern boundary between Italy and France.
 The Apennine mountains form a picturesque ridge on the peninsula, and in between the two mountain ranges lies a vast plane.
 In this plane flows Italy’s largest river, through the valley of the Po, for 652 km east from the Cottian Alps out to empty in the Adriatic Sea.

-Italy has a vast coastline of 7, 600 km which includes many seas, the ones we’ve mentioned, and borders many countries – France, Austria, Slovenia and Switzerland.
+Italy has a vast coastline of 7,600 kms which includes many seas, the ones we’ve mentioned, and borders many countries – France, Austria, Slovenia, and Switzerland.
 There are some active volcanoes in Italy; they include Etna, the largest active volcano in all of Europe; Stromboli; Vulcani; and the infamous Vesuvius, which is the only active volcano on Europe’s mainland.

-There are a number of rivers in Italy, the Po included, which drain into the Adriatic Sea, or into the Tyrrhenian.
-Italy is also home to a number of subalpine, moraine-dammed lakes.
+There are several rivers in Italy, the Po included, which drain into the Adriatic Sea, or into the Tyrrhenian.
+Italy is also home to several subalpine, moraine-dammed lakes.

 Before choosing a policy, please be aware that terms and conditions, exclusions, limits and/or sub-limits will apply to most sections.
 It is important to read the Product Disclosure Statement (PDS) before making any purchase to ensure the cover provided matches your specific requirements.